Kortelange/webpage/_books/yamas_and_niyamas.md

 - Week 4: Pretend you are complete with nothing to change about yourself and that you do not have to compete with or impress anyone.
 Note the experience and see how much kindness and patience you can have towards yourself.

 ### Satya
-- Week 1: Observe the difference between being «nice» and being «real».
+- Week 1: Observe the difference between being 'nice' and being 'real'.
-- Week 2: Spend the week in «self expression».
+- Week 2: Spend the week in 'self expression'.
 Act on opportunities making you feel alive, despite their consequences (with a degree of sanity of course!).
 If you over indulge in something, ask yourself if there is something you are not expressing.
 - Week 3: Do it right the first time.
 When you make plans, make you they are in a way so that you do not have to backtrack or reschedule.
 When you communicate, make sure you do it in a way so you do not have to apologize or correct mistakes.
 - Week 4: Notice ideas and beliefs that once served you but no longer do so.
 Honor them for how they served you and try to let go, noticing where you encounter resistance and denial.